tprasadtp/ubuntu-post-install/docs/faq/debug.md

 - `DEBUG=1` Print debug messages
 - `DEBUG=internal` display some internal debug messages
 - `DEBUG=trace` Print debug, internal and also apt logs.
-This can generate a lot of output.
+Please note that This can generate a lot of output.

 ## Local testing

-You can use `./tests/test-distro.sh` to test the scripts locally.
+You can use `./tests/distro-local.sh` to test the scripts locally.
 It uses docker to build and test the script in simulate mode inside containers.
 This script requires two arguments __distro name__ and __release name__.
 They are used as parameters to build the Docker image from dockerfile in `dockerfiles/tests`.eg.to test the script on Ubuntu 18.04 bionic, run it as
-`./tests/test-distro.sh ubuntu bionic`.
-It will fetch and build the docker image and run the script in simulate mode using the config files at `https://{branch-name}--ubuntu-post-install.netlify.net/config/default.yml`
+`./tests/distro-local.sh ubuntu bionic`.

 Alternatively you can build the docker image yourself.